Adobe-Marketing-Cloud/aep-sdks-documentation/resources/upgrading-to-aep/track-beacon.md

 {% tab title="iOS" %}

 `CLBeacon` is only currently available in iOS.
-Our code contains the necessary checks to ensure OS compatibility.
+The sample code contains the necessary checks to ensure OS compatibility.

 This example is using `static` constant strings that were provided in the `trackBeacon` code sample above.

 ```objectivec
 #if TARGET_OS_IOS